stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): Even though PROC SQL requires less code (since it uses the select clause to combine the functions of the RETAIN and KEEP statements), when are the times when you want to use PROC SQL and when are the times you would want to use the regular DATA step?
 - Question (kveng−stat6250): What happens if we don't sepecify the program to quit at the end?
 - *Question* (lwang30-stat6250): If *prog glm* is an interactive proc, why can we still run other statement without enclosing *proc glm* by a "quit" ?
+- Question (aoneill2−stat6250): What statement can be left out of the recipe without affecting its output?
+- Answer (aoneill2−stat6250): The WHERE statement can be omitted.
+- Question (aoneill2−stat6250): What is the PROC step used in the advanced recipe for creating analytic datasets?
+- Answer (aoneill2−stat6250): The PROC SQL step is used.
+- Question (aoneill2−stat6250): What is one advantage of a PROC SQL step?
+- Answer (aoneill2−stat6250): The PROC SQL statement uses les code that a DATA step.
+- Question (aoneill2−stat6250): How do you end a PROC SQL step?
+- Answer (aoneill2−stat6250): A PROC SQL step must end with a QUIT statement.